Websites to Spend Countless Hours On: folklore.org

 A recent article by Mel Magazine was titled “The Teens Who Listen to ‘Mallwave’ Are Nostalgic For an Experience They’ve Never Had”.
-The Dictionary of Obscure Sorrows Another website to spent countless hours on! coined the term “anemoia” for this feeling: “nostalgia for a time you’ve never known”.
+The Dictionary of Obscure Sorrows Another website to spend countless hours on! coined the term “anemoia” for this feeling: “nostalgia for a time you’ve never known”.
 It always seemed like a ridiculous idea to me, but in recent months I have come to understand it.

 Last year I read The Dream Machine, where M. Mitchell Waldrop tells the complete history of computing as seen from the perspective of using computers to “augment human intellect” — what would later become “personal computing”.
 The book is written so minutely and vividly, that at times it made me quiver of excitement about these unbelievable intellectual breakthroughs.
 And, because its story always follows its characters so closely and describes the spirit and atmosphere of their communities in colorful detail, it made me wish to be able to travel back in time and listen and take part in all those conversations and conventions.
 I am not sure you can read the book without feeling that way.
 And you should read it, if you haven’t yet!